jonkeegan/behind-this-website/README.md

 - [ ] ⌛️ Has the site changed over time?
   - Look at [archive.org](https://archive.org/) to see whether the domain shifted tremendously — and if so when.
 - [ ] 🗑 Did the earlier version of the site have more information?
   - People can remove info when a site's been up for a while.
+  - The "Sitemap" page is particularly useful in finding deleted pages under a domain.

 #### Resources & Tools